 What is Light Therapy?

 Depending on the wavelength(s) chosen, light therapy works to encourage your skin to stay healthy by increasing blood flow.
-If you’re getting treatment away from home, your therapist will usually run a small laser over areas of concern and keep the light shining on these spots for various amounts of time.
+If you’re getting treatment at a medispa, your therapist will usually run a small laser over areas of concern and keep the light shining on these spots for various amounts of time.

 Some might also rub a soft ointment or serum over the area to help your skin better absorb the light.

 When undergoing a light therapy session, you will likely be put in a dark room to ensure that the therapy works well.
 Most therapists will often recommend that you have several treatments for best results.

 Light therapy is not a miracle, and there are no guarantees when it comes to concealing spider veins.
 But research has shown that multiple treatments over the course of a few months have been helpful in treating skin ailments such as acne, rosacea, hyperpigmentation, and spider veins.

 The Benefits of Light Therapy

 There are many benefits that come with using light therapy, and it has been proven to be effective at improving skin conditions.
 Here are a few quick points:

 It Improves Your Skin’s Texture

 If you suffer from severe acne, hyperpigmentation, rosacea, or other skin issues that can impact the smoothness of your skin, blue light therapy is ideal to use.
 This is because it helps to remove dirt, oil, and other particles from your skin that could cause it to feel dry, patchy, and bumpy.

 It Helps to Prevent Skin Cancer

 Research has shown that blue light therapy can actually help to prevent skin cancer.
 This is because it can be used to treat and eventually destroy cells that could grow to cause this problem.